 The recommended steps to clean glasses:

 - 1.To start, run your glasses under lukewarm water.
 Don’t use hot water, as it will decrease the lifespan on some lenses with coating.
+Extremely hot water may also distort the shape of some plastic frames.

 - 2. Pick a simple kitchen dish soap.
 Put a small drop of dish soap on your fingertips.
 Gently rub on both sides of the lenses and the nose pads.
 If you’re looking for the best way to clean eyeglasses at home, dish soap is your answer.
 Even the American Optometric Association recommends it.